riceissa/issarice.com/wiki/vim.md

 -   Pasting to GMail makes newlines disappear, so that everything is in one giant paragraph.
 The same doesn't happen with Vim.
 See the [GitHub thread][clip].
+    This only happens with `xclip`, so uninstalling `xclip` and installing `xsel` would solve it, but I like `xclip` for its ability to paste as HTML, which I don't think exists in `xsel`.
+    As far as I know, there is no way in Neovim to specify which clipboard provider to use.

 -   The following horrible map (intended to be like a ctags for Markdown) requires a manual `<CR>`: